 Protecting Habitat through Easements

-The Conservancy owns three preserves totaling more than 20,000 acres within the Flint Hills Legacy Conservation Area.
-The Conservancy also leads a nine-year-old community-based conservation program to address incompatible development and invasive species in the region.
-Through this initiative, the Conservancy has secured nearly 37,000 acres in conservation easements.
-The Conservancy, USDA and partner land trusts hold a combined total of more than 65,000 acres of perpetual conservation easements in the Flint Hills.
+TNC owns three preserves totaling more than 20,000 acres within the Flint Hills Legacy Conservation Area.
+Since 2006, TNC has also led a community-based conservation program to address incompatible development and invasive species in the region.
+Through this initiative, TNC has secured 46,565 acres in conservation easements.
+TNC, USDA and partner land trusts hold a combined total of more than 100,000 acres of perpetual conservation easements in the Flint Hills.

 The Flint Hills Legacy Conservation Area will help private landowners conserve habitat for more than 100 species of grassland birds and 500 plant species, and it will help to ensure the region’s sustainable ranching culture.
 Conservation easements are binding legal agreements that typically prohibit fragmenting activities, such as subdivision and commercial development, but allow for continued livestock grazing and haying.
 Under conservation easements, landownership and property rights, including control of public access, remain with participating landowners; and participating properties remain on local tax rolls.